andrewletten/rescomp/README.md

 #>  * Resources are substitutable
 #>  * Resource supply is pulsed only
 #>  * Mortality is continuous
-#>  * Parameters are time dependent with switching every 40 time steps
+#>  * Time dependent parameters with instantaneous switching every 40 timesteps
 #>
 #> Simulation properties
 #>  * Simulation time: 1000 time steps